 So what’s the alternative if you’re not a fan of water from the tap?

-Here’s the 3 steps to take to making tap water taste as if it came from a spring.
+Here are the 3 steps to take to make water taste better.

 So cheap, you’d think it fell from the sky!